a-leks-icon/AIRAL/corflow_scripts/tutorials/01_corflow_basics/README.md

 toElan.toElan("new_file.eaf",trans)
 ```

-Importing for example `toPraat` and using `toPraat.toPraat` instead of `toElan.toElan`, Corflow makes it possible to convert a file's format.
+Importing e.g. the module `toPraat` and using `toPraat.toPraat` instead of `toElan.toElan` when importing an .eaf file with `fromElan.fromElan`, Corflow makes it possible to convert a file's format.

+**Note**: Importing and exporting an .eaf file will change the .xml structure and/or the number of .xml elements of the imported file.
+This mainly results in the size of the file being reduced.
+The overall structure of the file as well as its content are still intact.
+However, it might be the case that certain programs return an error, when importing the new .eaf file.
+To avoid such errors, the file has to be (1) opened in ELAN, (2) changed in some way (e.g. changing a segment's content/string) and (3) saved.
+As a result, the size of the file is restored and no error should occur anymore.
+This issue will hopefully be completely gone in future releases of Corflow.

 ## Classes and Objects